 5. Force iPhone into DFU Mode

-Warning: Proceed at your own risk, there’s the potential for something to go wrong with your iPhone.
-Anyway, your iPhone was already unresponsive.
-For detailed instructions, see how to put iPhone in DFU mode.
+Caution: Proceed with caution.
+There’s a chance that something might not go as planned with your iPhone.
+For detailed instructions, see how to put your iPhone in DFU mode.

-After you’ve tried all these steps, if your iPhone still won’t turn, the solution is probably out of your hand.
+After you’ve tried all these steps, if your iPhone still won’t turn, the solution is probably out of your hands.
 It’s time to take it to the nearest Apple store.
 Here’s how to make a Genius Bar reservation.

-If this guide helped you fix your “iPhone won’t turn on” problem, please share and/or recommend it, so your friends can benefit from it too.
+If this guide assisted you in resolving your “iPhone won’t turn on” issue, kindly share it with your friends or recommend it.
+This way, they can also benefit from the solution.